ashutoshmjain/gita/src/thought.md

 </div>

-In essence, an operating system is the foundation for digital experience.
-It enhances human experience exponentially as much as pen and paper did to us v/s our speech only ancestors.
-Each experience is distinct because of a different value exchange system.
+An operating system is the foundation for digital experience.
+It enhances human experience as much as pen and paper did to us v/s our speech only ancestors.
+In a way OS is a natural extension of scribing.
+But, each successive experience is distinct because of a different value exchange system.
 Ability to exchange value is the fundamental requirement to bind the entities of a common living experience.

 <div style="padding-left:40px;font-size:0.9em;">